coinnovationlab/barefoot/README.md

 - `busmatching.mm_bus_routes`: PostGIS geometries of the results of map-matching
 - `busmatching.distances_gtfs_mm`: PostGIS geometries of the points defined in *shapes.txt*, along with a column indicating distance of the GTFS point from the map-matched shape
 - `busmatching.quality_indicators_mm`: Various indicators for each shape to help understanding the quality of the result of map-matching

+## Observations
+When a bus route has frequent stops, the results tend to be really good, as stops are generally located in straight segments that do not lead the map-matching procedure to commit major errors even if coordinates are imprecise.

+However, buses that travel a long distance without taking any stops (such as routes that connect a small town to a larger one through a long section on the highway) lead to a broken map-matched path, as such segments are not retraced by the procedure.